 Amount 500ml

-Suggested time to leave cleaner 3-5 minutes, repeat two or three times on heavily marked areas
+Suggested time to leave cleaner 3-5 minutes; repeat for stubborn stains

 Need to know Suitable to use on oven door; for best results, warm up the oven until the bottom is lukewarm; don't use on untreated aluminium or the outside of the oven, grill or barbecue